-Civil Society Participation in the Annual Conference: The Support Unit is to fund the travel of a certain number of local civil society representatives from OGP participating governments, contingent on available resources.
-All steps of the process to select local civil society representatives from OGP participating governments will be made public on the OGP website.
+Civil Society Participation in the Biannual Summit: The Support Unit is to fund the travel of a certain number of local civil society representatives from OGP participating countries, contingent on available resources.
+All steps of the process to select local civil society representatives from OGP participating countries will be made public on the OGP website.

-Civil society participation in the OGP annual conference and all other outreach events is based on the principle of self-selection.
+Civil society participation in the OGP Biannual Summit and all other outreach events is based on the principle of open invitation.
 Governments do not determine which civil society organizations attend from their countries, and they have no veto power.
-Regarding funded civil society participants at the annual conference, the OGP Support Unit works with the civil society chairs to establish a transparent process to identify the most appropriate representation for each country.
-In addition to the OGP-funded civil society representatives attending the annual conference, other civil society organizations are invited in the order that their attendance requests arrived, pending availability of space as determined by the lead chair in consultation with the other chairs.
+Regarding funded civil society participants at the Biannual Summit, the OGP Support Unit works with the civil society chairs to establish a transparent process to identify the most appropriate participation for each country.
+In addition to the OGP-funded civil society participants attending the Biannual Summit, other civil society organizations are invited using pre-defined criteria, pending availability of space as determined by the civil society chair in consultation with the other chairs.

-Level of Participation: To maintain maximum political will within governments, OGP annual conferences are to solicit participation at the level of head of state from participating governments.
+Level of Participation: To maintain maximum political will within governments, OGP Biannual Summits are to solicit participation at the level of head of state from participating governments.
 Barring availability of the head of state, he or she should designate a senior member of the government to attend.